divonlan/genozip/docs/advanced.rst

 .. option:: --debug-progress  ZUC.
 See raw numbers that feed into the progress indicator.

           |
+.. option:: --debug-stats  Z. See details in the creation process of the --stats report.

+          |

+.. option:: --debug-allthesame  Z. See contexts that are marked as "all the same" and are removed or shrunk.

+          |

 .. option:: --show-time=res.
 ZUCL.
 Show what functions are consuming the most time.
 Optional <res> is one of the members of ProfilerRec defined in profiler.h such 'compressor_lzma' or a substring such as 'compressor_'.